-A long time ago in a toy factory far, far away, some bright spark thought it would be a good idea to save a failing brand by sealing commercial tie-ups with well-known movie franchises.
+A long time ago in a toy factory far, far away, some bright spark thought it would be a good idea to save a stuttering brand by sealing commercial tie-ups with well-known movie franchises.

-LEGO’s tie up with Lucasfilm is probably the most famous and recognizable result of this decision, a concept that mashes together the idea of Star Wars toys with the LEGO Space brand of the 1980s and 1990s.
+LEGO’s tie-in with Lucasfilm is probably the most famous and recognizable result of this decision; a concept that mashes together the idea of Star Wars toys with the LEGO Space brand of the 1980s and 1990s.

 The Original Trilogy

 As with any good Star Wars-related exercise, the place to start is, of course, the Original Trilogy.
 Sure, the prequels are chronologically first, but they represent an evolution of the storyline (as various TV documentaries and books prior to the prequels bear out).

 One of several Star Wars figure kits, this LEGO Darth Vader Building Kit features arm-swinging function and the famous red lightsaber.
 Standing at over 12 inches (32 cm) tall, this figure is constructed from 168 pieces of LEGO.
 The removable mask reveals the scarred, dying face of Anakin Skywalker.
 But while this is an achievable build, the end result may disappoint.

 Rather than the brooding menace of the original Darth Vader, this model is bulkier, and more muscular, like many Vader toys.
 Other than that, it’s a great option that no Star Wars fan should be without.
 Other builds in this series include Boba Fett, General Grievous, and Chewbacca.

 First seen in The Empire Strikes Back (1980), Slave 1 is inspired by the shape of a street lamp.
 Flown by legendary bounty hunter Boba Fett, he uses it to track the Millennium Falcon from Hoth to Bespin.
 His aim is to track down and capture the smuggler turned Rebellion hero, Han Solo.